Gone Girl | 2014

 Amy’s more obviously distraught mother cuts a more sympathetic figure, determinedly announcing that ‘Drury Hotels North Carthage’ will become a campaign centre for the search for her missing daughter.
-The lightly disguised venue is actually the Drury Lodge, 104 South Vantage Drive, west of downtown on I-55.
+The lightly disguised venue was actually the now-closed Drury Lodge, 104 South Vantage Drive, west of downtown on I-55.

 ‘North Carthage Police Department’, where Nick faces some uncomfortable questioning from Detective Boney (Kim Dickens), is the city's old federal building at 339 Broadway.
 Since filming, it's been converted into an office building.

 The ‘little brown house’ (it’s little, but not brown) where Nick’s dad lives is 831 Ranney Avenue at Elm Street, south of downtown.
 The modern bridge you can see in the background is the Bill Emerson Memorial Bridge, opened in 2003, across which characters are seen driving as they enter or leave town.

 The search for Amy takes in both shores of the Mississippi River, at Riverfront Park, on Water and Themis Streets in Cape Girardeau, two blocks east of The Bar, and across the river at Thebes Boat Ramp, Second Street, in the small Illinois town of Thebes.
 Cape Girardeau itself is a regular stopping point for several old-school steamboats such as the Delta Queen, which you might get to see if you’re lucky enough.